The Chambers Brothers: Further activities in 1968

+1969

+Working with producer Tim O'Brien, the group recorded Are You Ready, a composition by their road manager and cousin, Julius N. Chambers.
+Backed with a Willie Chambers composition, "You Got the Power to Turn Me On", it was released on Columbia 4-44779 in February 1969.

+On 21 March 1969 with their single "Are You Ready" already released, the group arrived in England.
+They discovered that their two concerts at the Institute of Contemporary Arts had been sold out.
+They played a special concert for the press at the Mayfair Theater on 24 March.
+They also appeared on the Colour Me Pop show, the Lulu Show and How Late it Is.

+"Are You Ready" peaked at No. 19 on the Cash Box Looking Ahead chart for the week of 22 March.
+It peaked at No. 113 on the Billboard Bubbling Under the Hot 100 chart for the week of 29 March, and peaked at No. 18 on the Record World Singles Coming Up chart for the week of 12 April.

-It was reported in the 28 June 1969 issue of Record World that the group's manager, Charles La Marr along with Julius Chambers were in Europe setting up engagements for the Chamber's tour which was taking place in the fall.
+It was reported in the 28 June 1969 issue of Record World that the group's manager, Charles La Marr along with Julius Chambers were in Europe setting up engagements for the Chambers' tour which was taking place in the fall.
 Their single, "Wake Up" was at no 1 in the Record World Singles Coming Up chart.
 Their album Feelin' the Blues which was released on Vault 128, was also reviewed in that issue.
 It included the tracks, "House of the Rising Sun", "Just a Closer Walk with Thee, "Undecided", and "I Got a Woman".
 The reviewer said that it was what "All dedicated fans will want".

+The single "People Get Ready" bw "No, No, No, Don't Say Goodbye" was released in the UK on Direction 58-4318 back in June.
+It had been out for a while by the time James Hamilton's review appeared in the 30 August issue of Record Mirror.
+He gave it just two out of five stars saying that he couldn't bear to review it previously.
+He also wrote that it was so average and that he didn't like the Chambers Brothers.
+It was also mentioned in the same issue that the Chambers Brothers had to cancel their tour.
+Manager Charles La Marr had said the tour was cancelled due to a delay in completing their new album and this was very important to them.
+He did say that the group would be free to start their European tour from 4 January to 30 March 1970.

 By December 1969, the group had released their double album, Love, Peace and Happiness which was half studio and half live.
 It was reviewed in the 6 December issue of Record World where the reviewer referred to it as "sizzling music".